How to Stop Cats from Scratching Furniture and Carpets

 5. Assist with their claw management:

 As mentioned, cats scratch to maintain their nail health and remove frayed, old layers of claws.
-By introducing a regular nail trimming routine, your cat may not need to scratch as much.
-Additionally, you can also use nail caps like soft claws for cats that are persistent scratchers, which offer safe solutions.
+Introduce a regular nail-trimming routine to reduce your cat’s need to scratch.
+You can also try nail caps, like soft claws, which are a safe and simple fix for cats who just won’t stop scratching.
 These caps cover the cat’s nails without harming them, effectively reducing scratching damage.

 6. Provide enriching and stimulating opportunities:

 The Bay Path Humane Society notes that destructive behaviour in cats can sometimes be the result of boredom.
 Because cats derive a lot of sensory pleasure and stimulation from scratching, excessive scratching may just be how they are choosing to keep their minds and bodies active in the absence of other types of stimulation.
-Providing cats with toys, climbing ramps and platforms, hiding places, access to sunlight and, most importantly, spending time interacting and playing with them can greatly improve a cat’s mental and physical well-being and potentially reduce unwanted destructive behaviours.
+Give your cat plenty of toys, climbing ramps, sunny spots, and most importantly your time and attention.
+These can make a huge difference in their happiness and help curb destructive habits.

 7. Get them an outdoor cat enclosure:

 Many cat owners choose to keep their cat’s indoors for their safety, and to stop them from being a nuisance to neighbours and local wildlife.
-But sometimes indoor cats can spend too long indoors without companionship which can lead them to get bored or anxious.
+Indoor cats can sometimes get bored or anxious when left alone too long.
 If you have any sized outdoor area available to you, consider creating a secure, netted outdoor enclosure where your cat can spend some quality time basking in the sun and delighting in all the sounds, scents and sights of mother nature.

 8. Seek Veterinary or Behavioural Advice if Necessary:

-In some cases, excessive scratching can be a sign of stress or anxiety.
-Working with a Certified Applied Animal Behaviorist (CAAB) or a board-certified veterinary behaviourist can increase the chances of success in reducing unwanted scratching behaviours.
+Excessive scratching sometimes signals stress or anxiety.
+Consult a Certified Applied Animal Behaviorist (CAAB) or a board-certified veterinary behaviorist to effectively reduce unwanted scratching behaviors.
 They can advise on the best possible methods that fit your cat and be tailored to their unique personality and environment.

 Behaviourists may also prescribe medication, relaxing supplements, or some behaviour modification techniques that can be helpful if your cat exhibits anxiety or aggression.
 These interventions, guided by a veterinarian, can drastically reduce the need to scratch.
 While your cat’s need to scratch cannot be eliminated, it can be managed to an acceptable level that allows peaceful coexistence.